ms/buildtogether.tech/src/process.md

 The term <span g="agile" i="agile development">agile</span> was coined in 2001
 to describe a bottom-up approach to software project management based on very short iterations and frequent feedback from both developers and customers.
-<cite>Masood2018</cite> and many others have found it to be effective for
-student projects; we will look at one form called <span g="scrum" i="Scrum">Scrum</span>.
+[% b Masood2018 %] and many others have found it to be effective for student projects; we will look at one form called <span g="scrum" i="Scrum">Scrum</span>.